Sweet Holiday News for People With Diabetes

 Holiday Survival Kit

 The goal during the holidays is to budget your sweets.
-That
+That requires:

 - Advance planning

 Here are some ways to put those guidelines into action: